Namrata2615/Face-Recognition-System_Updated/README.md

 5)Creating the Model.

-6)Creating object file for the model.
+6)Creating object file for the model(siamesemodelv2.h5).

 NOTE :